fledge-iot/fledge/docs/OMF.rst

 The rules are encoded within a JSON document.
-This document contains two properties in the root of the document: one for name based rules and the other for metadata based rules.
+This document contains two properties in the root of the document: one for name-based rules and the other for metadata based rules.

 .. code-block:: console